simukappu/activity_notification/docs/Setup.md

 the gem will look for a partial in *default* as the target type which means *activity_notification/notifications/default/_default.html.(|erb|haml|slim|something_else)*.

 If a view file does not exist then *ActionView::MisingTemplate* will be raised.
-If you wish to fallback to the old behaviour and use an i18n based translation in this situation you can specify a *:fallback* parameter of *:text* to fallback to this mechanism like such:
+If you wish to fall back to the old behaviour and use an i18n based translation in this situation you can specify a *:fallback* parameter of *:text* to fall back to this mechanism like such:

 ```erb
 <%= render_notification(@notification, fallback: :text) %>